-The Company entered into the Wells Facility with Wells effective July 14, 2011.
-The Wells Facility had an accordion feature which allowed for an increase in the total loan commitment to \$150 million from the \$75 million commitment provided by Wells.
-The Wells Facility was collateralized by all loans and warrants held by Credit II and permitted an advance rate of up to 50% of eligible loans held by Credit II.
-The Wells Facility contained covenants that, among other things, required the Company to maintain a minimum net worth and restricted the loans securing the Wells Facility to certain criteria for qualified loans and includes portfolio company concentration limits as defined in the related loan agreement.
-The Wells Facility had a three-year revolving term followed by a three-year amortization period and matured on July 14, 2017.
-The interest rate was based upon the one-month LIBOR plus a spread of 4.00%, with a LIBOR floor of 1.00%.
-On May 28, 2013, the Company and Wells amended the Wells Facility.
-As amended, effective May 1, 2013, the stated interest rate was reduced to one-month LIBOR plus a spread of 3.25%, with a LIBOR floor of 1.00%.
-In general, all other terms and conditions of the Wells Facility remain unchanged.
+The Company entered into a revolving credit facility (the "Wells Facility") with Wells Fargo Capital Finance, LLC ("Wells") effective July 14, 2011.
+The Wells Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million from the current \$75 million commitment provided by Wells.
+The Wells Facility has a three year revolving term followed by a three year amortization period and matures on July 14, 2017.
+The interest rate is based upon the one-month LIBOR plus a spread of 4.00%, with a LIBOR floor of 1.00%.
+The rate at December 31, 2011 was 5.0%, and the average rate for the three months ended December 31, 2011 was 5.0%.